entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/hub.md

 ## Configuration

-TODO

-:::Tip
+::: tip
-(New with Entando 7.0.0) You can also point the Entando App Builder in another Entando Application to any Hub instance by configuring the App Builder with the URL for the Hub API - <YOUR-BASE-URL>/entando-hub-api/appbuilder/api.
+(New with Entando 7.0.0) You can also point the Entando App Builder in another Entando Application to any Hub instance by configuring the App Builder with the URL for the Hub API: YOUR-BASE-URL/entando-hub-api/appbuilder/api.
 For example, the public Entando Hub has this API: http://hubdev.okd-entando.org/entando-hub-api/appbuilder/api.
 :::

 ## Using the Hub